Skip to Content

 After the Alaska cruise season has been closed for seven months, tour operators are eager to sell shore excursions again.
 If vessels are cruising with fewer passengers, guests can often negotiate discounts on port tours.

 With humpback whales arriving to feed for the summer, whale watching tours never disappoint.
 While humpbacks are seen on almost every tour, travelers can view sea lions, bald eagles, orcas, and gray whales too.
-If you’re lucky, you’ll witness the incredible activity of bubble-net feeding.
+Lucky tour goers may even witness the incredible activity of bubble-net feeding.

 The Tracy Arm Tour and Glacier Explorer get guests closer to the ice than a cruise ship for an unforgettable glacier tour.
 The small vessels can navigate through the ice-filled waters allowing passengers to feel the mist of nearby waterfalls.